rnewson/couchdb-lucene/README.md

 }
 ```

-And the same with sorting;
+And the same with sorting:

 ```json
 {